 Sometimes confessed molesters will be allowed to remain in the congregation,

-with disastrous results in the form of continued molestation.
+with disastrous results in the form of continuing molestation of children.
 One

 responsibility expected of members is that they do door-to-door

 evangelizing.
 An abusive pedophile or hebephile could use this opportunity to recruit new victims.